Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 2. The `InputManager` class uses layouts to build devices.
 3. Each device writes its state into input state memory.

+> [!NOTE]
-**Note**: `InputManager` is the Input System class that owns devices and drives updates.
+> `InputManager` is the Input System class that owns devices and drives updates.
 It's not the **Input Manager** window, which configures Unity's legacy input settings.

 The following table describes the color coding that all the diagrams on this page use: